James-Deciutiis/313_hw1/README.md

  and times how it take to fill them and cout's the results.

-Reasoning: I felt that seperating the problem into classes would reduce the cluter in main.cpp, improve readability, and help set myself up fro the final part of the question which was to fill up a random string array and random string vector using move semantics (I used the classes operator= for this)
+Reasoning: I felt that seperating the problem into classes would reduce the cluter in main.cpp, improve readability, and help set myself up for the final part of the question which was to fill up a random string array and random string vector using move semantics (I used the classes operator= for this)